Cryogenic Storage Tanks

 Hydrogen

-Cryogenic tanks also serve another purpose of storing gases at higher temperatures than usual.
+Cryo tanks also serve another purpose of storing gases at higher temperatures than usual.
 For example, the following are a few of the gases that can be stored at higher temperatures:

 Carbon Dioxide